Suppurative Lung Disease Including Bronchiectasis

 - Bronchiectasis or suppurative lung disease is a condition where the airways inside the lungs gets dilated.
 The lining inside the airways also gets diseased and swollen.
 As a result a lot of mucus gets trapped inside these dilated airways.
 This extra mucus leads to frequent infections in the lungs.

-- These infections can lead to further damage to the airways.
+- These infections lead to further damage to the airways.
+This cycle continues leading to significant damage to the airways.

 What are the causes of childhood bronchiectasis?

-- Children can develop added infections called as exacerbations.
-During these periods cough can get worse, the phlegm can change colour from clear to yellow or dark green, and child can get fever.
+- Children with bronchiectasis also develop exacerbations or flares.
+During these periods cough get worse, the phlegm change colour from clear to yellow or dark green, breathing gets fast and child gets fever.

-- Chest Xray might be suggestive but may not be able to confirm the diagnosis.
-CT Scan of the chest are required for confirmation of the diagnosis.
+- Chest Xray might be suggestive but may not be able to confirm the diagnosis of bronchiectasis.
+CT Scan chest is required to confirm the diagnosis of bronchiectasis.

-- Additional tests are required for evaluating the cause of bronchiectasis.
-It includes: immune deficiency workup, HIV, workup for tuberculosis, etc.
+- Additional tests are required for evaluating the underlying cause of bronchiectasis.
+This includes: immune deficiency workup, HIV, workup for tuberculosis, tests for allergic bronchopulmonary aspergillosis and sweat chloride analysis etc.

 - Further investigations which might be required are: flexible bronchoscopy, sputum cultures, pulmonary function testing etc.